-All Challenge courses are designed by the Head of the Education Department and taught by certified teachers.
+All Challenge courses are designed by the Chair of the Education Department and taught by certified teachers.
 All courses are designed to challenge, encourage deeper thought, be highly interactive, and most importantly fun.
 Courses are offered to meet a wide variety of student interest while maintaining the theme bond.

 Challenge Program is housed in the Rooney dorm for those staying on campus.
 This dorm is famous for being the housing used by the Pittsburgh Steelers during training camp.
 The students are free to roam the dorm and make use of the study lounges and game room during free times.
 An evening curfew is established and at that point boys and girls must remain on their assigned floor with the assigned counselor.

 On campus meals are offered three times a day, usually in the cafeteria, by Parkhurst, the campus food service.
 Occasionally, we have meals served picnic style outdoors or in a more formal setting than the cafeteria, and on a rare occasion off campus during an evening event.
 We also provide an evening snack and often have a snack if we are off campus for an evening event.
 No one ever goes hungry!
 Parkhurst is very diligent in satisfying and meeting your child’s food allergy needs.

 Many students with medicinal needs have been able to join us for the program.
 The health and wellness center on campus is staffed with medical professionals that dispense medications provided by you in a professional and discreet manner.
 They are also available most waking hours for issues and emergencies.
 911 would take over after hours should the need arise.